Database-Augmented Query Representation for Information Retrieval: Experimental Setups

 \subsection{Implementation Details}

-We train all retrieval models with a batch size of 16, a learning rate of 2e-5, and an AdamW~\cite{adamw}.
-In addition, we set $\lambda$ as 0.7 and randomly sample 30 features for the no-gradient metadata features in our efficient training strategy (with 3 features for gradient updates).
+We train all retrieval models with a learning rate of 2e-5 with AdamW~\cite{adamw}.
+Also, we set $\lambda$ as 0.7 chosen based on a search within the range of \{0.1, 0.3, 0.5, 0.7, 0.9\}, and randomly sample 30 features for the no-gradient metadata features in our efficient training strategy and 3 features for gradient updates.
+Regarding metrics, for answer post retrieval on Stack Exchange, which aligns more closely with conventional document retrieval tasks, we use a diverse range of K values, including 10, 20, 50, and 100.
+In contrast, for product retrieval with Amazon Product Catalog, where the goal is not only to identify items of interest but specifically those the user will purchase, considering the long-tail nature of product recommendations, we use larger K values of 500 and 1000, following prior work on product retrieval \cite{DBLP:conf/kdd/LiLJLYZWM21, DBLP:conf/www/WangLZZWXLY23, DBLP:journals/corr/abs-2407-19829}.
 Lastly, we report the average of three different runs.